 What is the HSN Code?

-HSN stands for ‘Harmonized System of Nomenclature’ and it is an internationally accepted coding system.
+HSN full form is ‘Harmonized System of Nomenclature’ and it is an internationally accepted coding system.
 The World Customs Organization (‘WCO’) developed HSN to facilitate trade flow and analysis of trade statistics.
 This system was introduced in 1988.
 This system is adopted by around 200 countries in order to ensure uniformity while classifying goods for the purpose of Customs.

 Thus, one had to refer to the Customs Tariff Act, 1975 to classify goods correctly prior to the advent of GST.
 Such an appropriate classification of goods helped to determine Customs Duty to be levied on a particular commodity.